United 93 (film): Portrayal of Christian Adams

-The film has been criticized for its portrayal of German passenger Christian Adams, who is portrayed as counseling appeasement, to the point the passengers restrain him when he tries to warn the hijackers, despite the absence of any evidence that he acted in this manner.
-It was also reported that Adams's widow did not cooperate with the filmmakers due to the emotional pain.
+There was controversy over the portrayal of German passenger Christian Adams, who is shown trying to warn the hijackers despite the absence of any evidence that he so acted.
+It was reported that Adams's widow did not cooperate with the filmmakers due to the emotional pain.
 Sunday Times critic Cosmo Landesman mused, "Surely one of the passengers didn't phone home to point out that there was a cowardly German on board who wanted to give in?"
-Critic John Harris suggested in a Guardian blog, "there will surely be all kinds of cries about old European surrender monkeys, the United States' contrasting backbone etc." Erich Redman, who portrayed Adams in the film, has stated he did not intend to portray Adams as cowardly but as a man who "never made rash decisions and everything he did was always well-considered".
+Critic John Harris suggested in a Guardian blog, "there will surely be all kinds of cries about old European surrender monkeys, the United States's contrasting backbone etc." Erich Redman, who portrayed Adams in the film, stated that he did not intend to portray Adams as cowardly, but as a man who "never made rash decisions and everything he did was always well-considered".